albddnbn/Gen-AD-Lab-PVE/README.md

 ## Coming Soon:

-- Improvement of MDT configuration - task sequence/applications/etc.
+- Improvement of MDT Deployment.
 - Installation/Configuration of WDS
 - Installation/Configuration of WSUS